seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Here.

 **LAUNCELOT**
-Tell him there’s a post come from my master, with
+Tell him there's a post come from my master, with
 his horn full of good news: my master will be here
 ere morning.

 *Exit*

 **LORENZO**
-Sweet soul, let’s in, and there expect their coming.
+Sweet soul, let's in, and there expect their coming.
 And yet no matter: why should we go in?
 My friend Stephano, signify, I pray you,
 Within the house, your mistress is at hand;